 The Constitution of the Italian Republic states that school is open to all and that compulsory schooling is free of charge (Art.
 34).
 The Italian education and training system is organised according to the principles of subsidiarity and autonomy of school institutions.
 The State has the exclusive legislative competence for the 'general rules on education' as well as for determining the essential levels of services that must be guaranteed throughout the national territory.
 The State also defines the fundamental principles that the regions must respect when exercising their specific powers.
 The Regions have concurrent legislative powers in the field of education and exclusive legislative powers in the field of education and vocational training.
 State educational institutions have teaching, organisational and research, experimentation and development autonomy.
-On 9 January 2020, the Government approved Decree-Law No. 1 establishing two separate Ministries: the Ministry of Universities and Research (MUR) and the Ministry of Education (MI).
-The Ministry of Universities and Research (MUR) is responsible for the administration of the country's universities and scientific and technological research.
+On 9 January 2020, the Government approved the Law Decree No. 1 establishing two separate Ministries: the Ministry of University and Research (MUR) and the Ministry of Education and Merit (former Ministry of Education).
+The Ministry of University and Research (MUR) is responsible for the administration of the country's universities and for scientific and technological research.
 It is made up of General Directorates that deal with a variety of university subjects, research development, right to study, artistic, musical and dance training, strategies and development of the internationalisation of scientific and technological research, consultancy, study and research, personnel and general affairs.
 Over the years, various representative, advisory and evaluation bodies have been set up, including the National University Council (CUN), an elective body representing autonomous university institutions, and the National Council of University Students (CNSU), an advisory body representing university students.

 Furthermore, the Regions are responsible for planning the school network on the basis of provincial plans, determining the school calendar, contributions to non-state schools and the right to university study.
 The Regions carry out their functions in the field of education and training through the Education and Training Departments (which may take on different names in the various Regions).
-The main competences of the Regions in the field of education and vocational training can also be further delegated to the Provinces and the Municipalities, according to a tendency to reserve to the Regions policy, planning and control functions and less and less the management functions.
+The main competences of the Regions in the field of education and vocational training can also be further delegated to the Provinces and to the Municipalities, according to a tendency to reserve planning and control functions to the Regions policy making while reducing more and more the management functions.